google/angle/src/tests/perf_tests/README.md

 * `--fixed-test-time x`: Run the tests until this much time has elapsed.
 * `--trials`: Number of times to repeat testing.
 Defaults to 3.
 * `--no-finish`: Don't call glFinish after each test trial.
-* `--enable-all-trace-tests`: Offscreen and vsync-limited trace tests are disabled by default to reduce test time.
-* `--minimize-gpu-work`: Modify API calls so that GPU work is reduced to minimum.
 * `--validation`: Enable serialization validation in the trace tests.
 Normally used with SwiftShader and retracing.
 * `--perf-counters`: Additional performance counters to include in the result output.
 Separate multiple entries with colons: ':'.

-For example, for an endless run with no warmup, run:

-`angle_perftests --gtest_filter=TracePerfTest.Run/vulkan_trex_200 --steps 1000000 --no-warmup`

 The command line arguments implementations are located in [`ANGLEPerfTestArgs.cpp`](ANGLEPerfTestArgs.cpp).